Pre-Health Sciences Pathway to Certificates and Diplomas

 Below is information to supplement the information found in the Conestoga Student Guide.

 - Your Conestoga Student Guide provides detailed information about dropping courses.
-If you are planning to drop a course, you must do so within the time period.
-If you have missed that time period, please see the Program Coordinator and he/she will advise you as to your options.
+If you are planning to drop a course, you must do so within the time period specified.
+If you have missed that time period, please see the Program Coordinator and they will advise you as to your options.
 Not attending does not constitute an official dropping of a course and will result in a grade of "F".

 Student Consent Forms